cathy810218/BananaSplit-Mobile/README.md

 ## License

-Copyright (C) 2016-2018 Adrian Prananda, Arrido Arfiado, Cathy Oun, and Chris Gores
+Copyright (C) 2016-2018 Adrian Prananda, Arrido Arfiadi, Cathy Oun, and Chris Gores

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.